Periodontal Therapy – Big Pine Key, FL

 While dentists often talk about the importance of keeping teeth healthy, the gums are just as significant to keep in mind.
 Without healthy gums, your teeth have no reliable foundation, putting them at risk of falling out due to infection.
 If your gums feel tender, sensitive, or painful to the touch, you likely need gum disease treatment from Dr. Mazor, our in-house periodontist.
 The best way to address red and inflamed gums is advanced periodontal solutions like scaling, root planing, antibiotic therapy, and soft tissue laser technology, all of which are available at Cosmetic & Restorative Dentistry of the Keys.
 Contact us today to get started with periodontal therapy in Big Pine Key, FL!

-Why Choose Cosmetic & Restorative Dentistry of the Keys for Periodontal (Gum) Disease Treatment?
+Why Choose Cosmetic & Restorative Dentistry of the Keys for Periodontal Therapy?

 - Comprehensive Scaling and Root Planing Performed by Expert